sjtalkar/capstone_dashboard/README.md

 CMD python app/app.py
 ```

+### Create the .dockerignore file

+Since we have a .env file with the MAPBOX_ACCESS_TOKEN, this .env file should not be included in the build
+and we have to place it in the .dockerignore file.
+To check if the .dockerignore file is being used, run the build with --no-cache and this
+will show [internal] load .dockerignore as part of the build output feedback.

 ### Create Docker Image to Deploy Dash Application

 If you want to build the all the elements including setting the packages, use no-cache: